asdcid/Comparison-of-neighbour-joining-software/README.md

 # A plan for benchmarking decentTree
-Compare the running time, memory usage and accuracy of different neighbor-joining software with different input alignments and threads.
+Compare the running time, memory usage and accuracy of different neighbour-joining software with different input alignments and threads.

 ## Requirments
   **Required**